Resources for :

 Congratulations!
 You’ve received an offer from us.
+To accept it, you must enroll in one or more courses in the admission term.
 Follow this guide, step by step.
 It contains information that will help you, right up to your first week of courses.

 If you have to start immigration procedures to study at HEC Montréal, don’t waste any time.
 It can be a long process!

 Use your admission letter now.

 If your admission is conditional, you must provide official documents (with the note “program completed,” “degree received,” or equivalent) from your studies, as explained in your admission letter.

 These documents must be submitted before the course begins.

 For verification purposes, HEC Montréal reserves the right to request the original version of an official document.

 You must enroll in courses in the first term.
 If you do not, your file will be closed.

 Check the section on the Course Enrollment page to see the number of credits required to be a full-time student.